Publishing and Editorial

 Valerie Steiker, Executive Editor, joined Scribner in April 2017.
 She was previously the Culture Editor at Vogue, where she excerpted such memoirs as Cheryl Strayed’s Wild and Helen MacDonald’s H is for Hawk; assigned profiles of Yaa Gyasi, Emma Cline, Brit Bennett, and Hanya Yanagihara; and commissioned essays by Jonathan Lethem, Danzy Senna, David Mitchell, and Miranda July.
 At Scribner, Steiker acquires and edits fiction, memoir, narrative non-fiction, and lifestyle books.
 Her acquisitions so far include Wall Street Journal reporter Kris Maher’s On Desperate Ground, the story of an Appalachian community confronted with a contaminated water supply; Matt Coyne’s UK bestseller Man vs. Baby: The Chaos and Comedy of Real-Life Parenting; Iowa Short Fiction Award winner Kate Milliken’s debut novel Kept Animals, about three teenage girls in Topanga Canyon in the 1990s; and Organs: Alternative Lessons in Anatomy, an examination of the human body with a feminist slant, by Dr. Gabriel Weston.

-Sarah Goldberg, Editorial Assistant, joined the imprint in 2015 and works with Colin Harrison.
+Sarah Goldberg, Assistant Editor, joined the imprint in 2015 and works with Colin Harrison.
 She previously worked at Maria B. Campbell Associates and Random House and is a graduate of Dartmouth College.
 Her Scribner titles include West, the first novel by Frank O’Connor Award winner Carys Davies, and Red Light Run, a collection of linked stories by Best New American Voices writer Baird Harper.
-She has also worked on The Dragon Behind the Glass by Emily Voigt, a finalist for the 2016 PEN/E.O.
-Wilson Literary Science Writing Award.
-Sarah is interested in literary fiction, social and cultural studies, stories about the outdoors, and character-driven U.S. and European history.
+She is also co-editor of Two Heads, a graphic nonfiction book about neuroscience by husband and wife team Chris and Uta Frith.
+Sarah is interested in literary fiction, social and cultural histories, popular science, character-driven world history, and stories about the outdoors.

-Sally Howe, Editorial Assistant, works with Valerie Steiker and Kathy Belden and joined Scribner in the spring of 2016.
-A graduate of Sarah Lawrence College, her upcoming titles include Amateur by Thomas Page McBee, The Country with the Golden Arm by Lloyd Sederer, and An Elegant Woman by Martha McPhee.
-She’s interested in literary fiction and narrative nonfiction, especially in the realms of gender, mental health, feminism, cultural studies, and politics.
+Sally Howe, Assistant Editor, works with Valerie Steiker and Kathy Belden and joined Scribner in the spring of 2016.
+A graduate of Sarah Lawrence College, her upcoming titles include Amateur by Thomas Page McBee, A Life in Crimes by Rachel Monroe, and An Elegant Woman by Martha McPhee.
+She’s interested in voice-driven literary fiction and narrative nonfiction, particularly in the realms of race, gender, sexuality, mental health, and contemporary and internet culture.

 Emily Greenwald, Editorial Assistant to Rick Horgan and Kara Watson, joined Scribner in 2017 having worked previously at Regan Arts and Forbes Travel Guide.
 She is a recent graduate of Emory University and the Columbia Publishing Course.